 Today, the Palace of Versailles is one of the top tourist attractions in France, receiving over 7.7 million visitors in 2017.
 It is open Tuesday – Sunday from 9am to 5pm or 6pm in summer.

 The gardens and park of Versailles are open every day with slightly longer hours depending on the time of year.
-The Estate of Marie Antoinette and the Coach Gallery are open after midday Tuesday-Sunday.
+The Estate of Marie Antoinette and the Coach Gallery is open after midday Tuesday-Sunday.

-As it is such a popular attraction the Palace of Versailles gets very busy so I do recommend booking a skip the line ticket ahead of your visit.
+As it is such a popular attraction, the Palace of Versailles gets very busy, so I do recommend booking a skip the line ticket ahead of your visit.